emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 #### Step3: Copy activity inside For each activity

- Copy actvity is used which gets the each table name from the synapse analytics and copies into the given blob storage account.
+ Copy actvity is used which gets the each table name from the Synapse Analytics and copies into the given blob storage account.
- Copy activity source contains synapse linked service and takes values of schema name and table name by using tableName and schemaName parameters
+ Copy activity source contains Synapse linked service and takes values of schema name and table name by using tableName and schemaName parameters

 ![copy-activity-source](./images/scenario2/copy-data-source.png)